michael-rakowski/TurtleSnow/README.md

 ## First GitHub repository!  -200106MR
 # TurtleSnow

-This code attempts to use the Python "Turtle" library, with its online Python 3 doc (example "Turtle star" code and use, for a fractal-like Sun:  https://docs.python.org/3/library/turtle.html), to then draw randomly located fractal-like snowflakes in a scene - the idea behind fractal-like snowflakes is courtesy of GeeksforGeeks (GfG:  https://www.geeksforgeeks.org/snowflakes-fractal-using-python/ `via Subhajit Saha`)...
+This code attempts to use the Python "Turtle" library, with its online Python 3 documentation (example "Turtle star" code and use, for a fractal-like Sun:  https://docs.python.org/3/library/turtle.html), to then draw randomly located fractal-like snowflakes in a scene - the idea behind fractal-like snowflakes is courtesy of GeeksforGeeks (GfG:  https://www.geeksforgeeks.org/snowflakes-fractal-using-python/ `via Subhajit Saha`)...

 ...modified and extended, for some cooler and developing "Turtle" use and fractals, of course.
 A good example of any upcoming development may be the use of the Koch Snowflake, for example:  https://python-with-science.readthedocs.io/en/latest/koch_fractal/koch_fractal.html

-The longer term expectation is to take this code to some further extent and demonstration of Git (GitHub), Infrastructure as code (IaC), etc.
+The longer term expectation is to take this code to some further extent and demonstration of Git (GitHub), Infrastructure as code (IaC), DevOps and SecOps, etc.

 For an original or basic attempt, leading into other coding and interesting developments, in order, please first see the least modified  "snowflake.py", then "snowflake_withsun.py", and then "snowscene_aleena.py".
 Each run as intended through an online Python IDE, with any Tkinter support, such as:  https://repl.it/languages/tkinter